aleksander-mendoza/SolomonoffLib/README.md

 This even has some resemblance to object-oriented programming with abstract classes and extensions.
- Here domain (left projection/input projection) of one transducer can be used as basis for another
+ Here domain (left projection/input projection) of one transducer can be used as basis for another.

 This type-system is very expressive.
-You can easily define finite state acceptors as a special case of transducers of type `.* -> ''`
+You can easily define finite state acceptors as a special case of transducers of type `.* -> ''`.

     plain_regex :: .* -> ''
     plain_regex = 'abc' | 'red'*